syednhuq/Friendbook-Express/README.md

-# Friendbook-Express
+# Friendbook Express

-Friend Finder using Node and Express
+Match up with and make friends by answering a quick survey.
+App uses Express and Node.

+-Enjoy